Diverticulitis and Diverticulosis: Diagnosis and Treatment

 - Emotional causes: negativity, stress, pressure, and anxiety.

 - Pain in the abdomen when going to the bathroom.

 The best natural remedies for diverticulosis and diverticulitis

-In addition to changing eating habits and starting an exercise routine, you can take advantage of the benefits of Mother Nature to treat problems like diverticulitis and diverticulosis.
+In addition to changing eating habits and starting an exercise routine, you can take advantage of natural remedies that may help treat problems like diverticulitis and diverticulosis.
 The best home remedies are:

 The seeds or flour of the flax plant contain a lot of fiber.
-Don’t forget that you will have to grind and hydrate them, otherwise, they will make the condition worse.
+Don’t forget that you’ll have to grind and hydrate them, otherwise, they’ll make the condition worse.

 Consume 1 tablespoon of powdered flax seed on an empty stomach and another before going to bed with a good amount of water.

 This natural recipe is not recommended for pregnant women or those suffering from blood disorders or intestinal blockages.